 With Film Fatales’ collaborations with Tribeca Film Institute, Sundance Institute, IFP and San Francisco Film Society, the organization provides various opportunities for aspiring filmmakers exposure, such as increasing exposure of and promoting theatrical, festival and digital premieres and releases.
 Other benefits are invites to and participation in screenings, events, workshops and panels, and insertion on “recommendation lists” for grants and labs.
 Additionally, F.F. gives access discounts on film-festival entries and festival and conference badges, and affords female filmmakers more experiences.

 Whitten has also worked in, children’s television and theater.
 She has consulted on feature films Roll Red Roll (2018) and Dying in Vein, The Opiate Generation (2017).
-Today, she’s working on a project with Film Fatale Carolyn Dalrymple in San Francisco.
+Today, she’s working on a project with Film Fatale Carol Dalrymple in San Francisco.
 This project involves constructing a “virtual layer of augmented reality art on to the iconic Maestrapeace mural,” which celebrates the contributions women have made to the world.
 Whitten says, “It’s a complex project involving a collective of muralists, AR artists and local NGOs, and I’m excited to be learning about a new, groundbreaking medium.”